 Caring Homes Group named as finalists in the national Skills for Care Accolades Awards

-Caring Homes Group is made up of Caring Homes, one of the most highly respected residential and nursing care home providers in the UK, and Consensus, who provides support and accommodation for people with learning disabilities and additional complex needs.
-The group have more than 5,700 employees including 630 nurses and nursing support workers.
+Caring Homes is one of the most highly respected residential and nursing care home providers in the UK with more than 5,700 employees including 630 nurses and nursing support workers.

 The organisation has been nominated in the category of ‘most effective approach to continuing professional development for the regulated workforce in social care settings’ which was open to over 18,500 adult social care employers in England.